GKIAN/LAC-GRTM/README.md

 - `FFTW`: to invoke the FFTW library deployed on your system to implement the FFT translation; otherwise, to invoke the function `fft` in [utils/math.F90](utils/math.F90).
 - `IEEE`: to use the intrinsic module `ieee_arithmetic` for `inf` definition, which requires the compiler support; otherwise, to set manually `inf` value.
 - `PeiDHS`: to use the modified GRTC method in Pei et al. (2008); otherwise, to use the original GRTC method in Chen (1999).
-- `SH` (if it exits): to calculate SH wave propagation; otherwise, SH wave won't be considered.
+- `SH` (if it exists): to calculate SH wave propagation; otherwise, SH wave won't be considered.
-- `PS` (if it exits): to calculate P-SV wave propagation; otherwise, P-SV wave won't be considered.
+- `PS` (if it exists): to calculate P-SV wave propagation; otherwise, P-SV wave won't be considered.
+- `STRAIN` (if it exists): to calculate strain-component waveforms; otherwise, stress-component waveforms will be calculated.
 - `COLORPRINT`: to enable to print messages in color version (only for the terminal supporting colorful printing); otherwise, not in color version.
 - `PROGBAR`: to show the calculating progress by the progress bar; otherwise, by the trivial printed text.